mindvr/yt-live-monitor/README.md

 # Check if a channel is livestreaming using a channel ID
 python -m src.main check-live UCj-Xm8j6WBgKY8OG7s9r2vQ

-# Check if a channel is livestreaming using a channel URL
+# Check if a channel is livestreaming using a channel URL or handle
 python -m src.main check-live https://www.youtube.com/@ChannelName

+# Get a channel ID from a URL or handle
+python -m src.main get-channel-id https://www.youtube.com/@ChannelName
 ```

 ### HTTP API